stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 $
   "Dates" times "Municiaplities"
 $
-Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municiaplities based on the Swiss official commune register @AmtlichesGemeindeverzeichnisSchweiz published in 2013.
+Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municipalities based on the Swiss official commune register @AmtlichesGemeindeverzeichnisSchweiz published in 2013.
 We constructed: $ X = {(d, m)} | d in D, m in M $ This set was then left-joined with the original storm damage records.
-For entries where no damage was reported, the fields _Extent of Damage_ and _Main Process_ were inputed with zeros.
+For entries where no damage was reported, the fields _Extent of Damage_ and _Main Process_ were filled with zeros.
 Furthermore, due to political changes over the decades (e.g., municipal mergers), all historical municipality names were mapped to their most recent equivalent, based on the Swiss official commune register  @AmtlichesGemeindeverzeichnisSchweiz.
-As a result, the final base dataset consited of 52'399'36 rows of which:
+As a result, the final base dataset consisted of 52'399'36 rows of which:
   - 52'372'088 represented non-damage instances
   - 24'613 corresponded to small damage events
   - 1'800 were classified as medium damage
   - 859 indicated large-scale damages

 What stands out in particular is the uneven distribution.
 In addition to the imbalance between damage and no-damage cases, the distribution of damage severity itself is also highly skewed.
-As a reference, a distribution following a Poisson process would be expected.
+As a reference, a distribution based on the theoretical Poisson distribution is provided.

 #figure(
   image("images/plot_für_damian_poisson.png", width: 70%),